kylpo/notes/dev/Web-vs-Native.md

 ## Good Hybrid examples
 - Todoist for MacOS
-  - Seems to be a native app with just a webview and a few custom, native pieces for things like menubar, global hotkeys, quick-add UI.
+  - Seems to be a native appwith just a webview and a few custom, native pieces for things like menubar, global hotkeys, quick-add UI.
+- Apple's App Store is an interesting example of a hybrid app using webviews.
+  - It gives native controls and windowing, but also offers sharing links to content via urls to the site.
+Without the web portion of this, it'd be way harder to share content and bookmark it for later.

 # Current Conclusions
 - When to use Web